delighted/delighted-ios/README.md

 The Delighted ID is considered public and can be treated like any other configuration setting in your app.

-If you have multiple projects, each project will have its own unique ID.
+If you have multiple templates, each template will have its own unique ID.
 This allows you to include multiple surveys in your app.

 ### Examples